yousefvand/shellman-ebook/manuscript/ns/file.md

 In above example we store result of `docker images` command in `lines` variable then send `sample header` text to `test.txt` file in *home* (`~`) directory.
 Inside `for` loop we send each line of lines to `test.txt`.

-Operator `>` redirects output to a file and overwrite its content while operator `>>` will append to the contents of the file.
+Operator `>` redirects output to a file and overwrite its content while operator `>>` will append to the end of the file (previous contents remain there).

 ### file write multiline